 – X-Ray – saline sonogram or HSG reports.

-Pre-implantation genetic diagnosis or Preimplantation genetic screening may be considered experimental procedures by your insurance company so may not be a covered benefit, unless for a specific disease.
-Therefore, you are responsible for confirming coverage for PGD.
-Since insurance benefits varies by the employer, it is imperative to take an active role in understanding your benefits as well as any potential out of pocket obligations that you may have before beginning treatment.
-Therefore, we encourage you to call your insurance provider or company benefits manager to check the level of fertility benefit you may have.
-For patients without coverage, LFC works hard to provide solutions to make fertility care accessible.
+Pre-implantation genetic diagnosis or preimplantation genetic screening may be considered experimental procedures by your insurance company and thus may not be a covered benefit, unless for a specific disease.
+Therefore, you are responsible for confirming coverage for PGD or PGS.
+Since insurance benefits vary by employer, it is imperative to take an active role in understanding your benefits as well as any potential out of pocket obligations that you may have before beginning treatment.